Morris

 A Table of the Most Used Chords

-The idea of my writing a horn quartet was the idea of the Intermezzo Chamber Music Series, and I am indeed the fortunate recipient of that choice for a number of reasons: I was a horn player for many years; I no longer play and I miss not playing very much.
+The idea of my writing a horn quartet was hatched by the Intermezzo Chamber Music Series, and I am indeed the fortunate recipient of that choice for a number of reasons: I was a horn player for many years; I no longer play and I miss not playing very much.
 I've stayed connected to my former instrument by writing pieces featuring the horn: a concerto titled Delta, The Perfect King which was brilliantly premiered by William Purvis and Speculum Musicae in New York, recorded for CRI, and also performed at the International Horn Society's annual conclave; Three Fantasy Pieces, scored for horn and piano, also premiered in New York by William Purvis with Aleck Karis on piano; a violin, horn, and piano trio which I wrote for myself and two colleagues; this piece enjoyed many performances by various performers including those in Philadelphia, New York, and New Orleans.

 What's really connective about my past horn lineage and this present quartet is that the first piece I ever wrote for any ensemble was a horn quartet.
 I, and three teenage colleagues -- Tommy Freeman, Lee Bruner, and Ira Weber, tried that 1969 quartet out one early morning and later performed it that year.
 It wasn't a very good piece.
 No matter.
 More important is that I will never forget those sounds when we first began to play: I had previously only imagined them, and now they were genuinely present, vibrating in a real and visceral state.
 The most unusually conceivable sensations coursed through me, and a thoroughly different world of sonic landscape opened up; not much of that sort of reaction has changed since.

 The title of this work was inspired by the name of a chart published in a manuscript book I bought in Venice.
-It reads " Sigle degli accordi piú usati," or Symbols of the Most Used Chords.
+It reads "Sigle degli accordi piú usati," or Symbols of the Most Used Chords.
 The chart is a brief overview of basic triadic formations and their nomenclature.
 Coincidentally, I also have a chart that I use for my music, or a table of the chords I use the most.
 Most of these chords are not triadically formed, but are made of various three-and-four note sounds, and the resulting mixtures of these three-and-four note sounds when they are combined with one another.

 The piece itself is not about these chords, but it does of course use them to form its underlying harmonic foundation.
 This 10-minute work is episodic in nature.
 It quickly changes characters and tempos.
 The instruments interact in a very tight-knit and precise manner.
 Some episodes and motives recur, others do not.
 And I very much wanted to treat the group as a balanced ensemble, where each part carries as much responsibility as the others.
 I did also envision a very idiomatic work, one made for the special characteristics of these wonderful instruments, but one which certainly presses the boundaries of the instruments a bit as well.